 Field-hunting tip

-Look in mafic and ultramafic igneous rocks, hydrothermal sulfide deposits country — that is the host setting where moncheite typically forms.
+Look in mafic and ultramafic igneous rocks, hydrothermal sulfide deposits country, the host setting where moncheite typically forms.
 If you start seeing chalcopyrite, pentlandite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, grains, or inclusions in other sulfides habit, so train your eye for that shape before scanning the outcrop.